-The Council's projected treasury portfolio position at 31 March 2020, with forward estimates, is summarised below.
+The Council's projected treasury portfolio position at 31 March 2019, with forward estimates is summarised below.
 The table shows the actual external borrowing (the treasury management operations), against the capital borrowing need (the Capital Financing Requirement - CFR), highlighting any over or under borrowing.
 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.

 Any capital expenditure which has not immediately been paid for, will increase the CFR.
 The CFR does not increase indefinitely, as the Minimum Revenue Provision (MRP) is a statutory annual revenue charge which broadly reduces the borrowing need in line with each asset's life.
 This is shown in graphical form in Appendix 1.
-The CFR and borrowing figures shown in Table 1 below include borrowing undertaken or planned for third party loans and Finance Lease liabilities, but excludes PFI schemes for which a seperate borrowing facility forms part of the contracts and so the Council does not need to borrow itself for these.
+The CFR and borrowing figures include borrowing undertaken or planned for third party loans, as well as PFI and Finance Lease liabilities.